IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 - Treemap
 - Waterfall

-The $Platform$ Pie Chart includes interactive features that give the viewer tools to analyze data, like:
+The {Platform} Pie Chart includes interactive features that give the viewer tools to analyze data, like:

 - Legends
 - Slice Explosion